 Our friend, the bull rider, always seems to do better when he has a crowd of people cheering him on.
 That is no coincidence.

 We all do better when we have support.
 Joining in a relationship with a therapist is one of the most important factors for success in therapy.
 Healthy relationships with our loved ones are also an integral part of long-term solutions.
 Support from our relationship networks brings

 accountability, openness, mutual trust, a sense of belonging and acceptance, and encouragement.
 All of these elements can reduce our reliance on individual willpower.

 The unknown is uncomfortable and scary, especially if we feel we are alone in experiencing the unknown.
 It can be helpful to be able to define and make sense of what we are living – to “wrap our head around” the situation.
 This can be as simple as learning more about processes of the brain, the purpose of emotions, how addictions or other unwanted behaviors form.
 It can even be applying a diagnosis with the help of a professional.
 Enduring difficult life situations are painful and distressful.
 It’s empowering to learn that you are facing something real, definable, and treatable.
 Reach out to those who can help you to gain that understanding.

 Bottom line: there is hope that goes way beyond willpower to help us to move past the difficult mental and emotional challenges of life.
-We’re here for you as you seek Your Empowering Solutions with the YES Clinic.
+We’re here for you as you seek Your Empowering Solutions with the Utah Family Therapy.